GammaTendonNine/sm64ex-wiki/Compiling-on-Windows.md

 ### Set up MSYS2.

-Follow [this guide](https://github.com/orlp/dev-on-windows/wiki/Installing-GCC--&-MSYS2).
-You might want to download a newer version of the MSYS2 installer from [here](https://github.com/msys2/msys2-installer/releases) instead of the link used in that guide.
+Download the newest version of the MSYS2 installer from [here](https://github.com/msys2/msys2-installer/releases) and install it.

 Run the `MINGW64` prompt if you wish to build a 64-bit version of the executable, or the `MINGW32` prompt otherwise.

+Enter `pacman -Syuu` in the prompt and hit Enter.
+Press `Y` when it asks if you want to update packages.
+If it asks you to close the prompt, do so, then restart it and run the same command again.
+This updates the packages to their latest versions.

 ### Install dependencies.

+Enter this command to install packages necessary to build sm64ex:

 ```
-pacman -S mingw-w64-i686-glew mingw-w64-x86_64-glew mingw-w64-i686-SDL2 mingw-w64-x86_64-SDL2 python3
+pacman -S make git mingw-w64-i686-gcc mingw-w64-x86_64-gcc mingw-w64-i686-glew mingw-w64-x86_64-glew mingw-w64-i686-SDL2 mingw-w64-x86_64-SDL2 python3
 ```

 ### Copy baserom(s) for asset extraction